 Learn more about digital shifts in consumer shopping, becoming a digital-first business, and flexible commerce solutions to make way for better experiences.

 “Digital first.”
 The term has been thrown around a lot these days, but what does it actually mean and how does it relate to your business?
-“Digital first” refers to ever-changing need to be, think, and create commerce experiences with a digital-first mindset.
+“Digital first” refers to the ever-changing need to be, think, and create commerce experiences with a digital-first mindset.
 This approach recognizes that the digital landscape and buyers’ expectations are changing faster than ever, and that businesses must innovate to keep up with them.

-Read more about why a digital transformation strategy is key right now.
+With these online shopping trends continuing into 2021, read more about why a digital transformation strategy is key right now.

 U.S. Global Shopping Index highlights